Learn About TANF Application Denials and Appeals

 When you appeal a TANF denial letter, your case will be seen in front of a court officer if necessary.
 At this meeting, meant to simply discuss your TANF denial, you can choose to represent yourself or have a lawyer present.
 You will be able to make your case for a reversal of the department’s original TANF denial by presenting testimony from yourself and others in support of your claims, providing documentation as evidence, examining applicable records with the court and cross-examining any witnesses for the court.
 Unless any unexpected problems are presented during the denied TANF benefits appeal process, the hearing officer will typically come to a decision about your case immediately after the hearing.
 You will be notified in writing of their decision.

-Appeal to Your Local Circuit Court
+3. Learn About Appealing to Your Local Circuit Court